Last Updated: January 8, 2025

 Entrepreneurial Ventures

-Palmer owned multiple businesses, many of them golf-related.
 He owned the Bay Hill Club and Lodge in Orlando, Florida, which serves as the venue for the Arnold Palmer Invitational (renamed in 2007, originally the Bay Hill Invitational) on the PGA Tour.
 He also owned the Latrobe Country Club, which he purchased in 1971, and helped found the sports network The Golf Channel.

 He formed the company Palmer Course Design in 1972 with his design partner Ed Seay; it was renamed the Arnold Palmer Design Company in 2006.
 As a designer, Arnold worked on more than 300 golf courses in 37 states, 25 countries, and five continents (all excluding Africa and Antarctica).
-This includes the first modern golf course in China, built in 1988.
+This includes the first modern golf course in China, which was built in 1988.

 Additionally, Palmer ventured into the car business in 1974 when he purchased a Cadillac dealership in Charlotte, North Carolina, along with his business partners Mark McCormack and Don Massey.
 He would go on to acquire several other dealerships across multiple states, including a Buick-Cadillac dealership in his hometown, Latrobe, named Arnold Palmer Motors; the Latrobe store closed in 2017 after being in business for 36 years.